 In an era of seemingly endless possibilities to connect with audiences, it’s easy for companies to be overwhelmed and miss the mark on creating brand belonging.
 We see it all the time: brands spread themselves thinly across every platform of engagement, sharing seemingly disconnected content, in the hopes of making any connection.

 Should we be on every social media platform?
 Hop on every hashtag trend?
 Send out a weekly newsletter?
 Blog?
 Vlog?
 Host a clogging contest?
 (Who doesn’t love a good Oktoberfest clogging?)

-A quick scan of their social media content reveals what they’re doing but gives no indication of who that brand is, and instead, reads like that desperate friend who will like anything to be liked in return.
+A quick scan of social media content reveals what a brand is doing but gives no indication of who that brand is, and instead, reads like that desperate friend who will like anything to be liked in return.

 When your brand takes the try anything approach, you’re doing more damage than you think.
 Audiences can always tell when you’re contributing to the constant barrage of meaningless noise instead of adding value.

 10,000, 8 and 21